nicebuzzy/object-extractor/README.md

 ## Overview

-The `extract` function retrieves values from a source object using a list of paths.
-For each specified key, multiple paths can be provided, and the function returns the value from the first valid path found.
+The `extract` function retrieves values from one or more source objects using a list of paths.
+For each specified key, multiple paths can be provided, and the function returns the value from the first valid path found in the order of the provided sources.

 ---